Milford on Sea: Modern times

 As recently as 1800 the parish of Milford was entirely inland, being separated from the sea by a narrow strip of coast-line which was an extension eastwards of Hordle parish.
 Coastal erosion, as well as the growth of the village to the south and west, meant that by 1900 Milford bordered the sea.
 Milford was part of a combined Milford and Pennington Parish Council after 1894, and then became a separate Milford Parish Council when Pennington was separated from it in 1911.
-However, in 1932 Milford was absorbed into an enlarged Lymington Borough, only re-emerging as a separate parish in 1974.
+However, in 1932 Milford was absorbed into an enlarged Lymington Borough, only re-emerging as a separate parish on 1 April 1979.

 With the advent of increasing car ownership, especially after the Second World War, the village expanded rapidly as a resort and as a place in which to retire.
 Blocks of flats were constructed along the clifftop in the 1960s and 1970s, and additional housing was built inland.

 Tourism and businesses for retirees as well as the care sector make up large parts of Milford's economy.
 Businesses include restaurants, cafés, tea rooms, small shops, garden centres, pubs and camping/lodge/caravan parks, bed-and-breakfasts and a few luxury hotels.
 Shops cluster on its small high street, which fronts a village green.